baisura/codtech-task-1/README.md

 DURATION : august to septemper 2024

- Overview of the Project
+ Overview of the Project:

   Project: Exploratory Data Analysis (EDA) ON World Population Dataset

-  Objective
+  Objective:

   The primary objective of performing Exploratory Data Analysis (EDA) on the Iris dataset